 Residents and visitors alike are fascinated by the traces of an eventful past that can be encountered almost everywhere in the city.
-Berlin offers unrivalled educational, intellectual, cultural, and recreational opportunities.
-Enjoy Berlin’s renowned museums, its monuments and memorials, its concert halls and opera houses, its theatres, its pubs and clubs.
+Berlin offers unrivaled educational, intellectual, cultural, and recreational opportunities.
+Enjoy Berlin’s renowned museums, its monuments and memorials, its concert halls and opera houses, its theaters, its pubs and clubs.

 Franklin & Marshall Academic Policy

 F&M requires all students to enroll in a full course load at the host institution or off-campus study program.
 You can typically find this information on the program partner's website.
 In many cases, this will be four or five courses for a semester.
 Many programs grant course credit in U.S. semester credit hours.
 Franklin & Marshall will award four F&M course credits for a total of 15 or 16 U.S. semester credit hours.
 If the total number of credits for your program is more than 16 or less than 15, divide the total number by four to find out how many course credits you will receive (this includes summer study).